The Földiklinik in Hinterzarten

 Research

-Only through scientific work that addresses questions relevant to the lymphatic system will the field of lymphology grow.
-Conversely, neighbouring fields can be enriched by lymphological aspects through this interface.
+Only through scientific work addressing issues related to the lymphatic system will the field of lymphology grow.
+Conversely, adjacent fields can be enriched with lymphological aspects through this interface.

-The European Research and Funding Association of Lymphology (EFFL) supports clinical research projects and participates in diverse collaborations and fundamental research projects.
+The European Research and Funding Association of Lymphology (EFFL e.V.) supports clinical research projects and engages in a variety of collaborations and fundamental research projects.

 Certificates

-The aim of quality management is the continuous improvement of services, making the optimal use of available resources, and achieving the highest possible patient satisfaction.
+The aim of quality management is to achieve continuous improvement of services while optimally using the available resources and achieving maximum patient satisfaction.

-The Földiklinik - international centre for lymphology - has been successfully meeting quality management criteria since 2004.
-Currently, the Földiklinik is certified according to ISO 9001 and QMS-Reha.
+The Földiklinik - International Centre for Lymphology - has successfully met quality management criteria since 2004.
+Currently, Földiklinik is certified according to ISO 9001 and QMS-Reha.

 Stoßwellentherapie